 Visiting a new destination requires experience with each cruising area.
 Challenging wind systems and navigation are different everywhere you go.
 Explore new locales without stress.

 4. Am I on board with people I don’t know?

 This is your personally planned adventure.
 You may share the vessel or not.
 Invite family and friends for a fun vacation you won’t have any other way.

 - In our experience two to four couples are the ideal number.

 - While up to ten vacationers may be accommodated on larger vessels, consider chartering a 2nd boat to maintain a more intimate shipboard experience.

 6. Will children enjoy a cruise?

 Children are welcome, and a family-style yachting vacation will create memories for a lifetime!

 7. What will we do on our cruise?

-For warm water destinations, snorkel equipment, SUP’s (what is an SUP?), and kayaks are usually available.
+For warm water destinations, snorkel equipment, paddle boards and kayaks are usually available.
 Our yachts feature a smaller boat, called a dinghy (ding-E) for shore excursions, as we sometimes anchor off beautiful, isolated beaches with no dock facilities.
 Choose busy port towns, historic locations, tiny islands, or lots of sailing time.
 Your itinerary will be planned ahead of time, but what we do is up to you and your captain.